mcruz206/LearnAI-Bootcamp/lab02.2_testing_bots/docs/1_Ngrok.md

 ![Forwarding Url](images/ForwardingUrl.png)

  e.
-Enter the forwarded url (http) in the bot emulator.
+Enter the forwarding url (http) in the bot emulator.
 The bot url will have /api/messages appended to the forwarding url.
 Test the bot in the emulator by sending messages.

 ![Bot Url](images/BotUrl.png)